BuildIt-Poland/buddy-app/packages/services/README.md

-# Buddy App GraphQL service
+# Buddy App GraphQL Service

 > Service that exposes GraphQL lambda to be consumed by Buddy App front end app.
 Connects also to a prisma db.

 ## Prerequisites

-- Please assure that you have `nodejs12.x ` installed on your machine.
+- Please assure that you have `nodejs12.x` installed on your machine.

 - And one more `.env` file in the `/services` folder(the values should be changed to your own):